steemdocs/steemdocs/docs/glossary/witness.md

+---
+title: Witness - Steem Blockchain Glossary - SDN
+description: A Steem witness is a person or a group who runs a server on the Steem Blockchain.
+Witnesses are core to the Delegated Proof-of-Stake consensus protocol.
+The main job of a witness is to validate blocks, store data, review proposed forks and publish a price feed.
+---
 # Witness

 A Steem **witness** is a person or a group who runs a server on the [Steem Network]((/glossary/steem-blockchain.md)). **Witnesses** are core to the [Delegated Proof-of-Stake](/glossary/delegated-proof-of-stake.md) consensus protocol.
 The main job of a **witness** is to: